 What’s wrong with naming the estate the beneficiary—either explicitly or by default?

 If the estate is the beneficiary, the access of the heirs to any money associated with the financial product is delayed because the money must go through probate.
-With probate, in some cases, the delay can be a year or more.
+It can be hard to figure out how to find probate leads, in some cases, the delay can be a year or more.
 Any asset forced through the probate process becomes part of the public record, so privacy is lost.
 Perhaps most importantly, in most jurisdictions the life insurance money becomes subject to the claims of creditors of the decedent’s estate—a situation that does not exist where there is a named beneficiary.

 If the decedent has no valid will at the time of death, the intestate rules of the state of residence at the time of death will dictate who will be entitled to the death benefits.
 Will the state’s default provisions match the decedent’s intentions?
 In many cases, the answer will be no.